mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/boundary-events/timer-event.md

 ### General Section {#general}

 The **Caption** describes what happens in this element.
-It is displayed in the workflow element to make the **Timer** event easier to read and understand without the need to add annotations.
+It is displayed on the workflow element to make the **Timer** event easier to read and understand.

 ### Timer Section {#timer}

-The **Timer** property defines at which time the workflow path continues.
-With this property, you can set the timer in two ways: you can set a certain duration, or a certain date and time with an expression.
-When an activity before the timer finishes and the workflow path reaches the timer, the configured duration or date and time will be scheduled to take effect.
+The **Timer** property specifies the exact moment or time interval after which the workflow progresses to the next step.
+With this property, you can set the timer in two ways:

+1. you can set a certain duration
+2. certain date and time with an expression

+When an activity finishes before the **Timer** has elapsed, and the workflow path reaches the timer, the configured duration or date and time will be scheduled to take effect.

 The **Timer** properties are described in the table below: